A separable and asymptotic-preserving dynamical low-rank method for the Vlasov-Poisson-Fokker-Planck system: Introduction

 where $f(x,v,t)$ is the distribution function depending on time $t$, position \(x\in\Omega_x\subset\mathbb{R}^{d_x}\), and velocity \(v\in\mathbb{R}^{d_v}\). $E(x,t)$ is the electric field governed by the Poisson equation with potential \(\phi(x,t)\):

 where \(\rho(x,t)=\int_{\mathbb{R}^{d_v}}f\,\dv\) is the charge density and $\eta(x)$ is a given background charge satisfying the global neutrality condition \(\int_{\Omega_x}(\rho(x,0)-\eta(x))\,\dx=0\).
-The collision operator on the right-hand side of \eqref{eq:VPFP-original} is the classical linear Fokker--Planck operator \cite{dougherty1964model, villani2002review}. \(\varepsilon>0\) is a nondimensional parameter determining the strength of both the electric field and collisions.
-Since \(E(x,t)\) is independent of \(v\), we have \(\nabla_v\cdot(E f)=E\cdot\nabla_v f\).
-We may absorb the high-field drift into the right-hand side of \eqref{eq:VPFP-original} to obtain a more succinct form
+The collision operator on the right-hand side of \eqref{eq:VPFP-original} is the classical linear Fokker--Planck operator \cite{dougherty1964model, villani2002review}. \(\varepsilon>0\) is a nondimensional parameter determining the strength of both the electric field and collisions. \modifyfirst{The regime \(\varepsilon\to 0\) is characterized by rapid relaxation in velocity and macroscopic high-field dynamics in physical space \cite{nieto2001high,poupaud1992runaway, cercignani2000device}.
+In this paper, we focus on the high-field scaling, which leads to a hyperbolic equation in the limit, as shown below.
+We also note that the alternative low-field regime, in which the field term is $\mathcal{O}(\varepsilon)$ smaller than the Fokker--Planck operator, instead leads to a parabolic limit~\cite{poupaud2000parabolic, arnold2001low}.}